microapidev/auth-microapi/.github/ISSUE_TEMPLATE/documentation.md

 ---

-**Give brief description of what documentation changes were made.**
+### Give brief description of what documentation changes were made

+> NOTE: typos and minor document updates should create PR directly